Food tours now available through October 2025 with more availability coming soon!

 4687810 © Louise Roach | Dreamstime.com

-While in Sante Fe, Adam took a food tour and discovered some tantalizing and spicy treats along with some amazing history!
+Adam discovered some tantalizing and spicy treats along with some amazing history on a food tour in Santa Fe!

 One of our tour guides, Adam, recently visited Santa Fe, New Mexico, for Spring Break.
 While there, he enjoyed a beautiful afternoon with Food Tour New Mexico.
-Established in 2010 (the same year we were founded!), this locally-owned company offers walking tours in downtown Santa Fe and Albuquerque.
+Since 2010 (the same year we were founded!), this locally-owned company has offered walking tours in downtown Santa Fe and Albuquerque.

 Here’s a little recap of Adam’s experience in his own words!